scottie-l/reading-notes/reading-notes-301/class-02.md

 2. What's the difference between props and state?
 State is inside component and changes inside component, props are handled outside and changed outside, usually static.

-3. When do we rerender our app?
+3. When do we re-render our app?
 When state changes, or props is passed new state.

 4. What are some ex. of things that we could store in state?
 Things to display something to user.